isabella232/journey-orchestration-learn.en-1/help/overview.md

 ---
 title: Journey Orchestration Tutorials - Overview
-description: Journey Orchestration allows you to build real-time orchestration use cases leveraging contextual data stored in events or data sources
+description: Journey Orchestration allows you to build real-time orchestration use cases using contextual data stored in events or data sources
 products: Journey orchestration
 role: User, Admin
 exl-id: e82cde5a-d100-49d7-bea1-5b6d11c1193f
 ---
 # Overview

 [!UICONTROL Journey Orchestration] is an application service integrated with the Adobe Experience Platform.
-It allows you to build real-time orchestration use cases leveraging contextual data stored in events or data sources.
+It allows you to build real-time orchestration use cases using contextual data stored in events or data sources.

 ## What's new